 GIMP sometimes takes a long time to load.
 The new fonts are also reported to take more time to load than they should.
 Some techniques also require workarounds which consequently leads to more time-consuming projects.

 Fotor is a free browser-based Photoshop-like tool.
 For users who already know Photoshop, Fotor is easy to work with.
 You can refine the color composition of your images or improve the resolution of your pictures with tools that are easy to use.
+Checkout this amazing article by Laura Patrice on photography compositional rules.
 Features such as one-tap enhance, blur effects, AI photo effect, background remover, HDR support, and lots of filters are the unique selling proposition of Fotor.

 The one-tap enhancing feature is really great; you can adjust lighting, adjust saturation, tweak contrasts, and work with image sharpness, all in one click of a button.
 And it is all free; all you need to do is make an account on the website.
 Fotor is great for people who are just looking to improve their pictures without spending too much time on it.
 People with no designing experience whatsoever can use it.